Textbook/Part 3/Chapter 8

 CTA (Computed Tomography Angiography)

-• CTA and CE-MRA are both highly accurate non-invasive modalities for vertebral and subclavian artery assessment; DSA remains the invasive reference standard [2].
+• computed tomography angiography (CTA) and CE-magnetic resonance angiography (MRA) are both highly accurate non-invasive modalities for vertebral and subclavian artery assessment; digital subtraction angiography (DSA) remains the invasive reference standard (Tessarek 2023).

 • High spatial resolution for vertebral origin and subclavian.